PearlCxndy/Umwelt/README.md

 ![image](https://github.com/user-attachments/assets/7678e10e-050d-440f-bb42-ad27dbbca1a0)

-**Challenges and Refinements**
+&nbsp;&nbsp;&nbsp;&nbsp;**Challenges and Refinements**

-**Issue:** We were unable to visit more museums due to time constraints, and other helpful publications were protected by paywalls.
-The chapters we did read of Jessica's suggested book, An Immense World, were worthwhile even if we were unable to finish it
+&nbsp;&nbsp;&nbsp;&nbsp;**Issue:** We were unable to visit more museums due to time constraints, and other helpful publications were protected by paywalls.
+The chapters we did read of Jessica's suggested book, An Immense World, were worthwhile even if we were unable to finish it.

-**Solution:** Even its shortcomings, this phase of the research helped us to realise how various senses could be applied to probe time perception.
+&nbsp;&nbsp;&nbsp;&nbsp;**Solution:** Even its shortcomings, this phase of the research helped us to realise how various senses could be applied to probe time perception.
 It inspired us to produce a range of interactive elements.
 We focused on gathering thorough knowledge about every animal so that their unique views felt real at the end.

 ### 3. Technical and Visual Research